2009 Ford E-450, Gross Vehicle Weight 14,200 lbs, Height Clearance 9 Feet

 Starting: If the vehicle is warm there is no need to wait for a glow plug light, start vehicle normally.

 Cold Starting: Turn key to ON and wait for glow plug light to turn off, then start vehicle.

 Winter Starting: Plug in block heater below 20 degrees, wait for glow plug light.
 (DO NOT USE ETHER)

 Shut Down: Allow engine to idle for approximately 60 seconds to allow the turbo to cool before shutdown.

-Tow / Haul Mode: Use when towing any trailer.
+Tow / Haul Mode: DO NOT UTILIZE

 Scene Lights: Bottom row center console

 Back up alarm: Override has been disabled the switch is not connected so the alarm cannot be turned off.

 Patient Lights: Switches located above the work counter on the control panel and lower row front console.

 On Board Suction: Switch located above the work counter as well as suction control dial.